-As of 2 March 2020, nine out of twenty-seven European States apply a difference in taxation between "commercial and non-commercial use of gas oil used as propellant".
+As of 28 February 2022, nine out of twenty-seven European States apply a difference in taxation between "commercial and non-commercial use of gas oil used as propellant".

-New in this 2 March 2020 overview:
+Highlights in this 28 February 2022 overview:

-- The United Kingdom left the European Union on 31 January 2020.
-Therefore, France has become the second European country where excise duties applied to diesel " for non-commercial use " are the highest, right after Italy. - Despite its mechanism for partial refund on diesel (reduced by €1.99/hl in 2020 compared with 2019), France remains one of the countries where the excise duties on diesel " for commercial use " are the highest. - The partial refund of excise duties in Romania is not applied in 2020, the excise duty on diesel " for non-commercial use " in the country is close (€33.79/hl) to the European minimum rate (€33/hl) avoiding the refund mechanism to function.
+- France remains the second European country where excise duties applied to diesel " for noncommercial use " are the highest, right after Italy. - Despite its mechanism for partial refund on diesel, France remains one of the countries where the excise duties on diesel " for commercial use " are the highest. - In the latest Oil Bulletin published by the European Commission, seven countries apply excise duties on diesel "for commercial use" close to the European minimum rate (€33/hl) or lower, due to fluctuating monetary parities, as in Hungary and Poland.